 The working life of university graduates is increasingly a point of focus for higher education institutions, particularly when in many countries graduate unemployment (2-6 months following graduation) is reaching epidemic proportions, such as in France (21%), Russia (30%), India (33%), and Nigeria with 47% (University of Oxford, 2017).
-The impact of internationalisation activities on employability has been the subject of a number of investigations (Wiers-Jenssen and Try, 2005; Bracht, et al., 2006; Franklin, 2010; Brandenburg et al., 2014; CIMO, 2014; Farrugia and Sanger, 2017).
-Whilst generally there appears to be a positive outcome on graduate attributes enhanced by international study mobility, this does not always translate in higher rates of employment (CIMO, 2014; The Gallup Organization, 2010).
+The impact of internationalisation activities on employability has been the subject of several investigations (Wiers-Jenssen and Try, 2005; Bracht, et al., 2006; Franklin, 2010; Brandenburget al., 2014; CIMO, 2014; Farrugia and Sanger, 2017).
+Whilst generally there appears to be a positive outcome on graduate attributes enhanced by international study mobility, this doesnot always translate in higher rates of employment (CIMO, 2014; The Gallup Organization, 2010).
 Part of the problem may lie in the awareness of employers of the impact of mobility on graduate attributes.
 Whilst Waters (2007) showed that Hong Kong residents with a foreign degree had advantages over their local counterparts, in mainland China a new phenomenon is taking place in respect of employers' attitudes towards graduates with a foreign degree (Hao and Welch, 2012; Hao, Wen, and Welch, 2016).
-These graduates are less likely to be employed than their local graduated counterparts.
-Rizvi (2000) argued that

-Malaysian employers on the other hand greatly appreciated foreign-degree holders.
-Thus, the situation for graduate employment varies in different countries as a result of a variety of factors and an overarching theme appears to be lacking.
+These graduates are lesslikely to be employed than their local graduated counterparts.
+Rizvi (2000) argued that Malaysian employers on the other hand greatly appreciated foreign-degree holders.
+Thus, the situation for graduate employment varies in different countries because of a variety offactors and an overarching theme appears to be lacking.